believer/mrwhite-scss-mixins/README.md

-sass-mixins
+Mr. White SCSS mixins
 ===========

-Mr. White LESS mixins in SASS
+I made [https://github.com/believer/mrwhite-less-mixins](Mr. White LESS mixins) and this is a port of the mixisn to SCSS.

+More documentation to come.